List on Bids44 →

 Data Preparation (30 minutes)

-First, back up all your data.
-Use Windows’ built-in backup to an external drive or a cloud service.
-Next, sign out of all accounts – your Microsoft account, Google, Adobe, streaming services, and any other personal apps.
-Then, deauthorize the device from services like iTunes (if you used it for media) or Adobe Creative Cloud.
-Finally, perform a factory reset: Go to Settings > System > Recovery > Reset this PC > Remove Everything.
-Choose the option to fully clean the drive for maximum privacy.
+First things first, back up all your data.
+Use a reliable method like Macrium Reflect or simply copy all important files to an external hard drive or cloud storage.
+Once backed up, sign out of all accounts—Microsoft, Google, Adobe, streaming services, etc. This is crucial for your privacy and the buyer’s security.
+Finally, perform a factory reset.
+For Windows, go to Settings > System > Recovery > Reset this PC > Remove Everything.
+Choose the option to fully clean the drive for extra security, especially if you have sensitive data.

 Physical Preparation